Info-433-Spring-2023/project-1-lwong121/README.md

 ### Design Quality Deficiencies

 - Modifiability
-    - Location: getAverageRating()
+    - Location: `getAverageRating()`
     - Description: Could break down functions into smaller functions of components to increase modifiability.
-For example, the getAverageRating() function could be made into a separate utility function.
+For example, the getAverageRating() function could be made into separate calculation of the average rating and the total number of reviews to help modifiability.
-    - Fix:
-- Performance (Efficiency)
-    - Location: reviewsHistory()
-    - Description: In reviewsHistory() causes re-renders when it is updated.
-    - Fix:
-- Security
-    - Location: submitReview()
-    - Description: submitReview() uses the push function to add new reviews to the firebase, which could allow any user to inject malicious code into the database.
-    - Fix:
+    - Fix: Changed getAverageRating() into two function getTotalRating() and getAverageRating()
+- There are no other design qualities other than modifiability required of the codebase we are analyzing.
+As to increase efficiency, there would need to be more front end design choices and for security there would need to be more improvements on firebase itself and the code is utilizing firebase to it's best of ability.

 ## Automated Tests